A Match Made in Heaven: Katherine Bernhardt x Jeremy Scott

 On view February 7 through August 3, 2025

-Save the dates for our public online artists talk and Nerman Museum member opportunities on Thursday, February 6, 2025, and our gala on Saturday, May 10, 2025.
+Save the dates for our public artists talk and Nerman Museum member opportunities on Thursday, February 6, 2025, and our gala on Saturday, May 10, 2025.

 Jeremy Scott stands next to Katherine Bernhardt.